jozuenoon/message_bus/README.md

 ## Demo

-This screen cast presents basic functionality currently available.
-Traffic simulator and events retriever.
+This screencast presents basic functionality currently available: traffic simulator and events retriever.

 [![asciicast](https://asciinema.org/a/258460.svg)](https://asciinema.org/a/258460)

 ## Message bus

 Repository provides server for collecting and querying events received from mobile devices detectors.
 Additionally there is client tool for simple traffic flow simulation.

 ## Bluetooth / WiFi / IMSI detectors aka. detector of mobile devices

-Detectors are devices located around city, highways etc. which are capable for intercepting Bluetooth, WiFi MAC addresses and IMSI ids from passing travelers.
+Detectors are devices located around city, highways etc. capable for intercepting Bluetooth, WiFi, MAC addresses and IMSI ids from passing travelers.

 ## NOTE

-This service is purely conceptual however I did work with similar system which was capable of intercepting Bluetooth MAC addresses.
+This service is purely conceptual however, I did work with similar system which was capable of intercepting Bluetooth MAC addresses.
 Adding IMSI catcher is purely theoretical since they are basically illegal without special permissions.

 # Technical details

-This section provides some extra technical details about solution.
+This section provides some extra technical details.

 ### Architecture

-This service in majority follows flattened `Clean Architecture` as described by Uncle Bob.
+This service in majority follows flattened [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) as described by Uncle Bob.
+There is nice [example](https://github.com/bxcodec/go-clean-arch) written in Go.

 #### Services

-There are 3 services now available:
+There are 3 services available:
 - collector - responsible for collecting all detector data and any mutable operations,
 - query - responsible for making query type requests,
-- healthcheck - grpc healthcheck used by kubernetes to check pod status, service not implemented yet,
+- *healthcheck - grpc healthcheck used by kubernetes to check POD status.
+However not doing anything meaningful at this stage.

 In principle there are components under `cmd` which provide easy way to compose services above into servers.
 Real main function is encapsulated inside `Runner` interface which should be customized